 Integrity entails a firm adherence to a set of values.
 The values most essential to an academic community are grounded in honesty with respect to the intellectual efforts of oneself and others.
 While both students and faculty members must maintain and further these values, the code is concerned specifically with the conduct of students.
 The Code of Academic Integrity is available at the Cornell University Policy website.

 Students are expected to regularly and punctually attend all courses in which they are enrolled.
-If you miss a class or seminar, it is your obligation to let the instructor know why and to provide documentation that you were seen at Gannett Health Services or another health care facility.
+If you miss a class or seminar, it is your obligation to let the instructor know why and, if for health reasons, to provide documentation that you were seen at Gannett Health Services or another health care facility.

 It is the policy of Cornell University to actively support equality of educational and employment opportunity.
 No person shall be denied admission to any educational program or activity or be denied employment on the basis of any legally prohibited discrimination involving, but not limited to, such factors as actual or perceived age, color, creed, disability, ethnicity, ex-offender status, marital status, national origin, race, religion, sex/gender, sexual orientation, gender identity or expression, or veteran status.
 The university is committed to the maintenance of affirmative-action programs that will ensure the continuation of such equality of opportunity.
 Sexual harassment is an act of discrimination and, as such, will not be tolerated.
 Inquiries concerning the application of Title IX may be referred to the director of the Office of Workforce Policy and Labor Relations, 391 Pine Tree Road, Ithaca, NY 14850 (telephone 607.255.7232; fax 607.255.0298; e-mail email@example.com).

 The Sexual Harassment and Assault Response and Education web site at share.cornell.edu provides ready access to reporting, services, support, education, and advocacy related to all forms of sexual misconduct.